 About This Event

-The entire university community is invited to this annual, fall networking event to celebrate all WSU students who received a distinguished scholarship that year.
+The entire university community is invited to this annual, fall networking event to celebrate all WSU students who received a distinguished scholarship over the course of the past year.
 Each awardee is recognized and given a unique WSU Distinguished Scholar pin.
 The names of all awardees are included in the informational, permanent display in the WSU Distinguished Scholars Gallery in the Compton Union Building, the site of this annual event.
 The first Distinguished Scholars Celebration was held in 2014 and coincided with the dedication of the Distinguished Scholars Gallery.

-Awardees were students or graduates from WSU in Pullman unless otherwise noted.
-Those celebrated in 2020 were:
+Awardees are students or graduates from WSU in Pullman unless otherwise noted.
+Those celebrated at the event in 2021 were:

 Our Other Annual Events